JuliaGraphics/ColorSchemes.jl/README.md

     colorscheme_weighted(extract_weighted_colors("monalisa.jpg")...)

-Compare the weighted and unweighted versions:
+Compare the weighted and unweighted versions of schemes extracted from the Hokusai image "The Great Wave":

 <img src="doc/hok-scheme-unweighted.png" width=600>